How to Become an Electrician or Electrical Contractor

 Electrical Question: How do I be come Electrician as well as an Electrical Contractor?

-This electrical question came from: Evans, a Student from Accra, Ghana.
+This electrical question came from Evans, who is a Student.

 Thanks for your great question Evans.